msmock/pitch-js/README.md

 # pitch-js

 Note:
-- this fork is still under construction and currently not fully operational.
+- this fork is still under construction and currently not operational.

 This fork is a plain javascript version of the original typescript library `basic-pitch-ts` with additional comments, api and tests.
 It is intended to be used in a jazz guitar training tool I'm currently working on.